sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_dynamic_iframes/embedding_dynamic_iframes.md

 This method is `workbook:pageheight:onchange`, and is an "event" in Sigma.

+You can read about [Javascript actions in user-backed embeds here.](https://help.sigmacomputing.com/hc/en-us/articles/6797945342483-User-Backed-Embedding-)

 We can use this event to adjust the iframe's height in real-time, ensuring that the iframe always matches the height of its content.

 Here's are the step required to integrate the `workbook:pageheight:onchange` event, along with sample code:

-    <strong>1: Listen for the Event:</strong>
+**1: Listen for the Event:**<br>
 You'll need to add an event listener to the window object that listens for the message event.
 This is because cross-document communication (like between a parent page and an iframe) uses the postMessage method and message event.

-    <strong>2: Adjust the iframe Height:</strong>
+**2: Adjust the iframe Height:**<br>
     When the event is received, you'll check if its type matches 'workbook:pageheight:onchange' and then adjust the iframe height based on the pageHeight value provided.

-    <strong>3: Modified code:</strong>
+**3: Modified code:**<br>
 Here's the modified script to include the handling of the workbook:pageheight:onchange event:

 ```code
 <!DOCTYPE html>